-- 11. For the purpose of this Statement a capacity Exchange Rate means a rate at which firm or obligated entry capacity rights (as appropriate) shall, if the Trade or Transfer is completed, be reassigned between two different ASEPs.
+- 11. For the purpose of this Statement a capacity Exchange Rate means a rate at which either the sold firm entry capacity rights offered by Users or unsold obligated entry capacity rights (as appropriate) shall, if the Trade or Transfer is completed, be reassigned between two different ASEPs.
 It represents the amount by which the firm entry capacity at a "Donor" ASEP would need to be reduced so as to provide one additional unit of firm entry capacity at a "Recipient" ASEP.
 In making capacity available at a Recipient ASEP, in a quantity determined in accordance with this methodology, National Grid will have complied with its obligation to provide obligated entry capacity at the Donor ASEP and such traded or transferred capacity will not be available for sale in future auctions. - 12.
 Where capacity is reallocated at a Recipient ASEP(s) from a Donor ASEP(s) any capacity Transferred from the Donor ASEP(s) will be deemed to have been sold at the relevant Donor ASEP for the purposes of determining the level of capacity that National Grid is obliged to release in future auctions (in accordance with the Licence).
 Likewise, any capacity that is Traded from Donor ASEPs to a Recipient ASEP will continue to be treated as having been sold at the Donor ASEP for the purposes of determining future capacity release.
-Therefore such Transferred or Traded capacity will not be available for sale at the Donor ASEP in future auctions. - 13.
+Therefore such Transferred or Traded capacity will not be available for sale at the Donor ASEP in future auctions for the relevant period of the Transfer or Trade. - 13.
 Determination of an Exchange Rate requires fixed supply / demand scenarios against which potential Transfer and Trades can be assessed.
 Acceptable Exchange Rates are, therefore, dependent upon previously accepted Transfer and Trades.
-Hence, in order to maximise potential Exchange Rates this methodology assumes that a sequence for assessing Recipient ASEPs (and the Transfer / Trade quantity) has been established prior to calculating Exchange Rates.
-In the event that this assumption is not satisfied then the Methodology Statement will not be valid. - 14.
-The methodology described in this Statement has been developed to best meet the capacity trade and capacity transfer objectives detailed in paragraph 8.
-Specifically:
+Hence, in order to maximise potential Exchange Rates this methodology assumes that a sequence for assessing Recipient ASEPs (and the Transfer / Trade quantity)